 A stationary flotation area which has been provided by the Organizing Authority located near to the racing area.

 Other permitted actions and requirements

 1) Other than at a Grade 1 event, no coaching or support (other than a US Sailing-supplied coach) is permitted from the time a competitor arrives at the venue each day until 1800 on practice days, and until the Chief Judge or Umpire releases the competitors on race days.

-3) The RC may create separate zones for registered coaches and general spectator fleets.
-Only registered coaches shall operate boats in preferential coaching zones described by the RC.
+3) The OA may create separate zones for registered coaches and general spectator fleets.
+Only registered coaches shall operate boats in preferential coaching zones described by the OA.

-4) The OA/RC may implement a notice of race and/or sailing instruction limiting the competitors’ access to only registered coaches and other designated persons on race days.
+4) The OA may implement a notice of race and/or sailing instruction limiting the competitors’ access to only registered coaches and other designated persons on race days.

 5) Except when rendering assistance to a boat in danger, or at the request of the race committee, registered coaches shall remain outside the racing area or in the zone(s) designated by the race committee from the time of the preparatory signal for the first fleet to start until all boats have finished or the race committee signals an abandonment.